billkarsh/SpikeGLX/Markdown/SpikeGLX_Broken_Shank_Support.md

 --------

-## Quad-Base File Saving
+## Quad-Base and NP3 File Saving

 With QB probes you must acquire 384 channels from each shank since the probe hardware acts like four single-shank probes.
 Therefore, you must select sites on each shank whether good or bad.

-On the other hand, you do not have to save bad shanks to runtime binary files.
-To exclude channels on bad shanks follow these steps in the IMRO editor:
+For multishank NP3 probes you must select 1536 sites in total and the selection rules may make it impossible to place them all on good shanks.

-1. Make your channel selections in the usual way on the good shanks.
+That is, you may be forced to select some channels on bad shanks.

-2. Clear all channels from the bad shanks.
+In these cases, you do not have to save bad shanks to runtime binary files.
+To exclude channels on bad shanks follow these steps:

-3. Click `Boxes => file chans`.
-The Save dialog will show with the list preset to channels on good shanks.
+1. Open the 'Save Channels' dialog.
-4. Click `OK`.
+2. Check the policy box: 'All Probes: Don't save channels on bad shanks'.

-5. In the IMRO editor, set `Nrows`=192 and `New boxes`=`Full shank`.
+SpikeGLX (20260901 and later) further marks channels on bad shanks as follows:

-6. Click a single box of 384 sites on each bad shank.
+1. They are placed on hardware stand-by (their amplifiers are turned off) making them effectively zero volts in all views.
-7. Save the IMRO file for the next run.
+2. Their geomMap and shankMap 'used' flags are zeroed, removing them from participation in spatial averaging operations (CAR).

 --------